We look forward to your arrival into Johnstown and on campus!

 Check-In at Pitt-Johnstown

-All international students must check-in with the Office of International Services (G-04 Student Union) upon arrival.
-Please bring the following items with you to check-in.
+All international students must check-in with the Office of Equity and Community Engagement (G-52 Student Union) upon arrival.

 Passport: The passport is the legal document issued by your country that indicates your identity and country of citizenship.
 Your passport must be kept valid at all times while in the U.S. A passport can be renewed through your Embassy or Consulate in the United States, if needed.